Performance Metrics for Real Estate Developers: What is Important?

 Return on equity (ROE)

-This metric is the amount of money that the developer gets at the end of the project, compared to the amount they put in.
+This performance metric is the amount of money that the developer gets at the end of the project, compared to the amount they put in.
 As such, if you put £50,000 into a project and received £100,000 back, your ROE would be 100% or an equity multiple of 2x.

 The higher the ROE, the more efficient the use of your invested capital.